Frequently Asked Questions on the Eiffel Language

 Eiffel is dynamically bound to guarantee that the right version of an operation will always be applied depending on the target object.
 For example if you apply the feature “take off” to an object representing some kind of plane, you have the guarantee that if there are several plane types, each with its own `take_off’ feature, the appropriate one will always be automatically selected.
 (In contrast, some approaches by default use “static binding”, which can result in disastrously incorrect behavior.)

 BON is the acronym for Business Object Notation, an analysis and design method that is based on concepts close to those of Eiffel (seamlessness, reversibility, contracting) and defines simple, intuitive graphical conventions.
 BON is particularly notable for its ability to scale up when you need to describe large and complex systems, keeping a view of the whole while zooming into the details of components at various levels of abstraction.
 EiffelCase, the Diagram Tool of EiffelStudio, supports BON.
 The method is described in the book, “Seamless Object-Oriented Software Architecture”, by Kim Walden and Jean-Marc Nerson, that is available online.

 What is this Design by Contract™ mechanism, and how will it change my life?

 Design by Contract (DbC) is a unique mechanism that supports the production of quality software.
-It ensures that your code will have substantially less errors because it follows 'the rules' of development.
-Our customers tell us that thanks to DbC they cut the number of bugs, reduce testing costs, and quicken time to market.
+It ensures that your code will have substantially less errors because it follows ‘the rules’ of development.
+Our customers tell us that thanks to DbC they cut the number of bugs, reduce testing costs, and quickens time to market.

 What can Eiffel bring to me that other languages such as C++, C#, and Java cannot?